Date: c. 1930s

 Brand: Custom made

 A soft cup style bra based on the ‘Kestos’ bra of the late 1920s.
-Kestos was trademarked in 1925 and the bra was arguably one of the first commercially produced bras with seperated cups.
+The original design was patented in 1926 and the bra was arguably one of the first commercially produced bras with seperated cups.
 It marked the shift in ideal body aesthetic from the flattened bust of the 1920s to the more voluptuous ideal of the 1930s.

 The Kestos bra is based on two, lightly darted triangle cups, overlapping at the centre front.
 Elasticated straps cross at the centre back, fastening around the front with buttons underneath the bust point.
-The bra was designed by Rosalind Klin, a Polish-born designer residing in London.
+The bra was designed by Rosamond Lilian Klin in London, England.
 The Kestos bra remained popular through the 1930s and 1940s.
 Although the Kestos brand produced many different styles, this bra shape became generically known as ‘The Kestos’.